Health Information and Tools > Medications > Diphenhydramine - Injection

 This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
 Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.

 This drug may also be used for shaking (tremor) and muscle stiffness caused by Parkinson's disease when medication cannot be given by mouth.
 It may also be used for side effects of certain psychiatric drugs such as involuntary movements and muscle stiffness (such as EPS).
-It works by blocking acetylcholine (See also Uses section).

 How To Use

-This medication is injected into a vein (IV) or deeply into a muscle as directed by your doctor.
+This medication is injected into a vein or into a muscle as directed by your doctor.
 Be very careful to inject into a vein or muscle and not into the skin or just under the skin.
 If this medication is injected into or just under the skin, it can destroy the skin and tissues around the injection site (necrosis).

 If you are giving this medication to yourself at home, learn all preparation and usage instructions from your health care professional.
 Before using, check this product visually for particles or discoloration.
 If either is present, do not use the liquid.
 Learn how to store and discard medical supplies safely.